-Bathrooms are located around the Playland campus.
+Bathrooms are located throughout the Playland campus.
 Young children should be brought to the facilities at least twice daily.
-Older campers should be made comfortable regarding bathroom use.

-Young campers should be escorted to the bathroom facility, but staff members should never enter a closed bathroom facility with a camper.
+Young campers should be escorted to the bathroom by a counselor, but staff members should never enter a closed bathroom with a camper.
 Wait outside.
-If a camper needs help in the bathroom, enlist the aid of a head counselor.
-If a very young child (Pre-K & K) needs help, be sure that the door to the bathroom is left open and have a second staff person within eyesight of the bathroom.
+If a camper needs help in the bathroom, enlist the aid of a Division Leader.
+If a very young child (Pre-K & K) needs help, be sure the door to the bathroom is left open and have a second staff person within eyesight of the bathroom.
 Anyone who assists a child in a bathroom must keep the door open and have a second pair of counselor eyes nearby.
 This is for your protection and will avoid any accusations of staff misconduct.
-When in doubt enlist the aid of the director or a head counselor.
+Older campers can use the bathrooms independently.
+When in doubt enlist the aid of the Director or a Division Leader.

-Staff must monitor bathrooms closely and report any improprieties.
+Staff must monitor bathrooms closely and report any inappropriate behavior.
 A counselor must maintain visual contact with the bathroom area when campers are utilizing the facilities.
 Only one camper may occupy a bathroom stall at a time.
-If a counselor notices that a bathroom is not clean, they should tell a head counselor immediately.
+If a counselor notices that a bathroom is not clean, they should tell a Division Leader or Director immediately.

-If a camper needs a change of clothes, please ask the director or a head counselor for help.
-Spare clothing is available at the Nurse's Office, Pool, Pre-K and Kindergarten buildings.
-If a child has a bathroom accident, it is important that a head counselor is told so they may communicate with the child's parents.
+If a camper needs a change of clothes, please ask the Director or a Division Leader for help.
+Spare clothing is available in the Nurse's Office, Pool, and Pre-K building.
+If a child has a bathroom accident, it is important a Division Leader is told so they may communicate with the child's parents.